-The tractor control module controls the electronic safety related functions of this power unit.
+ized device designed to control the electronic safety related functions of this power unit.
 Both solid state and mechanical components are used to ensure the safe, reliable operation of this machine.

-This TCM monitors the electronic circuits necessary for the engine, the starter, and the PTO to function.
-These input circuits include the PTO switch, the neutral switch, the parking brake switch, the ignition switch, and the seat switch.
-The TCM allows the engine, the starter, or the PTO to operate only when specific input criteria are satisfied.
+This TCM monitors the electronic circuits necessary for the

+engine, the starter, and the PTO to function.
+These input circuits include the PTO switch, the neutral switch, the parking brake switch, the ignition switch, the seat switch, and the generator presence.
+The TCM is programmed to allow the engine, the starter, or the PTO to operate only when specific input criteria are satisfied.
 The engine, the starter, and the PTO are controlled by outputs from the TCM.